 But these genitive plural nouns also have a number of exceptions:

-• Caravan Bedouin moving slowly across the desert sands.
+• Caravan Bedouins moved slowly across the desert sands.

-• villages Berbers do not differ in the intricacy of buildings.
+• Selenya Berbers are not distinguished by the intricacy of their structures.

 • Protest blacks on plantations in America was natural.

-• Capital Kalmyks today is a modern city.
+• Capital Kalmyks today it is a modern city.

 • Performance Kyrgyz was received very favorably by the public.